intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 - Copy a previously trained model to the local node; currently TensorFlow, PyTorch, Caffe, BigDL and OpenVINO models are supported.
 - Install Analytics Zoo on the local node (e.g., using a single pip install command)
-- Configure Cluster Server on the local node, including the file path to the trained model and the address of the cluster (such as Apache Hadoop YARN cluster, Spark Cluster, K8s cluster, etc.).
+- Configure Cluster Server on the local node, including the file path to the trained model and the address of the cluster (such as Apache Hadoop YARN cluster, K8s cluster, etc.).
 Please note that you only need to deploy the Cluster Serving solution on a single local node, and NO modifications are needed for the (YARN or K8s) cluster.

 #### 2. Launch the Cluster Serving service